limbernie/limbernie.github.io/_posts/2019-06-22-querier-htb-walkthrough.md

 ![497e1c83.png](/assets/images/posts/querier-htb-walkthrough/497e1c83.png)
 </a>

 Notice that the service is executed with the `NT AUTHORITY\System` account?
 This is getting interesting.
 Suppose we change the service path to `nc.exe` previously uploaded and use it to run another reverse shell back to me.
-I get a `root` shell with privileges ranked higher than that of `Administrator`.
+I get a `root` shell with privileges higher than that of `Administrator`.
 How cool is that?

 Again, we'll use `sc` to modify the service path and to verify the result of our action.